HackTheSolarSystem/StormsOfJupiter/README.md

 The goal of our project is to **train a neural net on a sequence of raw Juno images to then generate the n+1 image in that sequence**.

-1. Rebecca set up the neural net cluster a (GAN) and is working on a pipeline to feed the images into the cluster to train the model.
-This neural net will be able to **generate images to fill gaps within the sequence**, meaning if we take an image at _t=0_ and _t=1m_, we could provide an image for _t=0.5m_.
-The stretch goal is to then have the neural net provide the n+1 image.
+1. Rebecca set up the neural network (GAN) and is working on a pipeline to feed the images into the cluster to train the model.
+This neural network will be able to **generate images to fill gaps within the sequence**, meaning if we take an image at _t=0_ and _t=1m_, we could provide an image for _t=0.5m_.
+The stretch goal is to then have the neural net provide the n+1 image via using a CNN as a secondary classifier, or exploring other options as seen in publications.

 2. Victoria worked on another neural net (RNN with a LSTM twist) which will train on the behavior of the storm given the LBL files and predict the path of the storms and other characteristics.